MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-update-actions.md

 ## Updating multiple improvement actions at once

-Follow the steps below to update status, evidence, notes, or other data in multiple improvement actions at one time.
+To update the status, evidence, notes, or other data in multiple improvement actions at one time, you'll follow the basic flow outlined below:

 1. **Export improvement actions.** Export the improvement actions you want to update, staring either from your **Improvement actions** page or your **Assessments** page.
 The export is a downloaded Excel file containing improvement action data.
 See the [steps outlined below](#steps-for-updating-actions).